Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_supermarket/ci_cd/_index.md

     ![Screenshot showing the new checkout feature in the staging environment](./img/pos_after_checkout_feature.png)

-    > __NOTE: In some cases you may need to force a refresh of your browser's cache to see the updated feature.
-This can be done by pressing Ctrl-F5 to force the cache to clear and reload the page.__
+    > **Note:** In some cases you may need to force a refresh of your browser's cache to see the updated feature.
+This can be done by pressing Ctrl-F5 to force the cache to clear and reload the page.

 - Once the PoS application is healthy on the _Staging_ cluster, a pull request is created automatically to update the _Canary_ environment with the new PoS application image.